rohan-3496/cv/index.md

 ## Internships

 ### Purdue University, USA
-Utilised machine learning to develop methodology for identifying optimal dosage size with no side effects.
+Utilised machine learning to develop methodology for identifying optimal dosage size of an anti-cancer drug with no side effects.
 Also optmised dose size and timing by modelling oscillatory peaks in cancer cells after dosage.

 ### Unilever, UK